dagda1/cuttingedge/packages/react-fetcher/README.md

 - load more
 - graphql
 - allow processing of results in order if required
-- global configuration via context (if I must )
+- global configuration via context (still do not want to do this)